-The remuneration policy is a joint policy for Tryg A/S and Tryg Forsikring A/S ('Tryg') and has been formed on the basis of the applicable rules on remuneration in the financial sector.
+The remuneration policy is a joint policy for Tryg A/S and Tryg Forsikring A/S ('Tryg') and has been prepared on the basis of the applicable rules on remuneration in listed financial enterprises.
+The remuneration policy has been adopted by the Supervisory Board on the recommendation of the Remuneration Committee.
+The remuneration policy must be approved by the general meeting, and once approved, it will apply to remuneration earned from 1 January in the year of approval by the general meeting.

-The remuneration policy is applicable to Tryg in general and includes specific schemes for the Supervisory Board, the Executive Board (collectively the 'Executive Board' and individually the 'Executive Officer') and other Tryg employees whose activities have a significant impact on the company's risk profile, including key staff members (the Heads of Risk Management, Compliance, the Actuarial function and Internal Audit) and the Chief Security Officer ('Risk Takers').
+The remuneration policy is applicable to Tryg in general and includes specific schemes for the Supervisory Board, the Executive Board (collectively the 'Executive Board' and individually the 'Executive Officer') and other Tryg employees whose activities have a signifycant impact on the company's risk profile, including key staff members (the heads of Risk Management, Compliance, the Actuarial function and Internal Audit) and the Chief Security Officer ('Risk Takers').